 Create and Share a Holiday Gift Guide

 Many companies have holiday guides and catalogues already.
-I always looked forward to leafing through the Avon catalogue I received every winter.
-But have you every made one of your own?
-You have probably seen eye-catching graphics with lots of products that are numbered and beautifully displayed on a white background.
-Those are widely shared, much loved by shoppers and fairly easy to make.
+As a teenager, I always looked forward to leafing through the Avon catalogue every winter.
+But have you ever made one of your own?
+They are widely shared on Pinterest, much loved by shoppers, and fairly easy to make.

 Does your company already make an extensive gift guide?
-Think of a clever way to distribute them.
+Think of a clever way to distribute them or highlight your favorites.

 Partner with Etsy Sellers

 If you are like me, you love browsing and shopping on Etsy.
 There are thousands of handmade, beautiful items that make me want to redecorate my house and makeover my style.